-As well as testing your child’s vision an optometrist will use several tools and devices to examine the health of the eyes and ensure there are no signs of eye disease or abnormalities.
+Your optometrist will also use tools and devices to check for the health of your child’s eyes, making sure there are no signs of eye disease or other abnormalities.

-Amblyopia (lazy eye) is a condition where there is decreased vision in one or both eyes.
-If this is detected early it can often be successfully treated without any long-term vision problems.
+Where there’s decreased vision in one or both eyes.
+Lazy eyes can usually be successfully treated without any long-term vision problems if detected early enough.

-A turned or misaligned eye may occur when the two eyes aren’t working together as a team.
-In most cases this can be corrected with exercises if detected early.
-If untreated it can lead to Amblyopia (lazy eye) and long-term vision problems.
+This occurs when the two eyes aren’t working together as a team.
+It can usually be corrected with exercises if caught early enough, otherwise it could lead to lazy eye or other long-term vision problems.

-This is a condition where your eyes are unable to work together when looking at near objects causing discomfort or double vision when reading.
-Convergence insufficiency is often picked up when children have difficulty reading at school.
-It can usually be easily and effectively treated with eye exercises.
+Sometimes eyes don’t work together when looking at near objects – causing discomfort or double vision when reading.
+This is called convergence insufficiency and is often picked up when children have difficulty reading at school.
+It’s usually easily treated with eye exercises.